- an inventory of string figures mounted on card, string figures on film, string figure photographs, and recordings of string figure songs

 PEABODY MUSEUM OF ARCHAEOLOGY AND ETHNOLOGY, HARVARD UNIVERSITY

-I am also greatly indebted to Dr. Irene Good who contacted me with details of the Cora Du Bois collection from Alor Island: this was an exciting find from the Peabody Museum as it represents the first report of string figures from the Lesser Sundas Islands.
+I am also greatly indebted to Dr. Irene Good who contacted me with details of the Cora Du Bois collection from Alor Island: this was a second most exciting find from the Peabody Museum as it represents the first report of string figures from the Lesser Sundas Islands.
 I must further thank Dr. Good for supplying, in response to my request, the string figure data on the Alorese figures.